GaurangTandon/MarkdownShortcutsForSE/README.md

 So, this simple Chrome/Opera/Firefox extension aims to give these superusers some quick key bindings to speed up the process of editing chem/mathjax into posts.

-Update: 24/Mar/2018: All of the features have now been implemented, and this unpacked extension is currently provided as is.
+Update: 24/Mar/2018: All of the features have now been implemented (still extremely buggy), and this unpacked extension is currently provided as is.
 Standard MIT License applies.

 **Example usage**: